Kurento/kurento/source/features/kurento_protocol.rst

 - **invoke**: Calls a method of an existing media object.
 - **subscribe**: Subscribes to some specific event, to receive notifications when it gets emitted by a media object.
 - **unsubscribe**: Removes an existing subscription to an event.
-- **release**: Deletes the object and release resources used by it.
+- **release**: Deletes the object and releases resources used by it.

 The Kurento Protocol allows that Kurento Media Server sends requests to clients: